 As honorary chair of UNICEF Belgium, queen Mathilde learned about quality education, physical and mental health of children and the survival of malnourished children.

-As SDG advocate for the UN, queen Mathilde will focus on the SDG goals that aim to empower the position of women and children.
+As SDG advocate for the UN, queen Mathilde focused on the SDG goals that aim to empower the position of women and children.

 Monday 20 February 2017

 Arrival in Vientiane, Laos.
-Queen Mathilde is greeted at the airport by the Belgian ambassador to Laos & Thailand, Philippe Kridelka.
+Queen Mathilde was greeted at the airport by the Belgian ambassador to Laos & Thailand, Philippe Kridelka.

 Mr Kridelka is no stranger to the queen since he used to be one of king Philippe's advisors.
 Before that, he was a UNESCO representative at the UN.

 Meeting with the deputy Minister of Foreign Affairs, Ms Khamphao Eunthavanh, and with the President of the Lao Women’s Union, Ms Inlavanh Keobounphanh.

 The queen received a handmade silk scarf as a gift.

 Tuesday 21 February 2017

 On her second day in Laos, queen Mathilde visited various Unicef projects.